Pennywise Just Got His Own Frappuccino

 That's it: Starbucks has officially gone too far.

-Yes, your worst fears have been realised.
+Yes, your worst fears have been realized.
 Nowhere, not even Starbucks, is a safe haven from terrifying clowns.

 Advertisement